wp-plugins/naked-social-share/readme.txt

 == Description ==

-Naked Social Share allows you to insert plain, unstyled social share buttons for Twitter, Facebook, Pinterest, and StumbleUpon after each post.
+Naked Social Share allows you to insert plain, unstyled social share buttons for Twitter, Facebook, Pinterest, StumbleUpon, and Google+ after each post.
 The icons come with no styling, so that you -- the designer -- can style the buttons to match your theme.

 There are a few simple options in the settings panel: